Post-presidency of George H. W. Bush: Second George W. Bush term (2005–2009)

 On February 18, 2008, Bush formally endorsed Senator John McCain for President of the United States.
 The endorsement offered a boost to McCain's campaign, because the Arizona Senator had been facing criticism among many conservatives.
 During a trip to Tokyo, Japan, Bush said that he would campaign vigorously against Senator Hillary Clinton if she were to initiate a presidential bid.

-On March 26, 2008, Bush met with President of the People's Republic of China Hu Jintao, who praised Bush for his attempts at harmonizing relations between the U.S. and China.
+On March 26, 2008, Bush met with President of China Hu Jintao, who praised Bush for his attempts at harmonizing relations between the U.S. and China.

 During an address at the University of Kansas on November 16, 2008, Bush said that President-elect Obama would encounter diverse issues upon taking office and experience a wave of enthusiasm.

 On January 10, 2009, George H. W. and George W. Bush were both present at the commissioning of (CVN-77), the tenth and last supercarrier of the United States Navy.
 Bush paid a visit to the carrier again on May 26, 2009.